READ TIME: 10 minutes

-Suicide Squad was also predominantly filmed in Toronto and if you’re looking to book flights to Toronto and plan a holiday there in the future, you’ll notice glimpses of Yonge Street, Front Street West, Lower Bay Station, Yonge-Dundas Square, the Eaton Centre and Union Station, which featured in the movie.
+Suicide Squad was also predominantly filmed in the city and if you’re looking to book flights to Toronto and plan a holiday there in the future, you’ll notice glimpses of Yonge Street, Front Street West, Lower Bay Station, Yonge-Dundas Square, the Eaton Centre and Union Station, which featured in the movie.

 Vancouver, British Columbia

 Like Toronto, Vancouver has also built new production facilities and offered tax breaks to encourage more directors to pick this vibrant city as the backdrop for their film.
-Vancouver was the setting for the X-Men films, Deadpool, the 2014 version of Godzilla, Man Of Steel (as Metropolis), Rise Of The Planet Of The Apes (as San Francisco), War For the Planet Of The Apes, Mission: Impossible – Ghost Protocol, Twilight – New Moon and I, Robot which proves the strategy has been working.
+Vancouver was the setting for the X-Men films, Deadpool, the 2014 version of Godzilla, Man Of Steel (as Metropolis), Rise Of The Planet Of The Apes (as San Francisco), War For the Planet Of The Apes, Mission: Impossible – Ghost Protocol, Twilight – New Moon, Fifty Shades of Grey and I, Robot which proves the strategy has been working.

 Mission, British Columbia

-“Riverdale was a phenomenon.
-The local population and our regular patrons immediately recognized Rockos as Pop’s.
-There was a sudden influx of fans wanting to sit where their favourite characters sat, have a burger and shake, immerse themselves in the real life ‘Pop’s’ and recreate their own Riverdale pics.
+Debbi Schiller says: “Riverdale was a phenomenon.
+The local population and our regular patrons immediately recognised Rockos as Pop’s.
+There was a sudden influx of fans wanting to sit where their favourite characters sat, have a burger and shake, immerse themselves in the real-life ‘Pop’s’ and recreate their own Riverdale pics.
 The most popular booths from the iconic scenes and the outside group shot are the most popular.
-Rockos is photographed more by Riverdale fans than anyone.
+Rockos is photographed more by Riverdale fans than anyone.”